-Section 9600.5 also requires EDD to specify for the prior fiscal year, the total amount of federal funding provided to the state and to each of the local workforce investment areas for the Adult and Dislocated Worker programs and the amount within each program expended for training services.
-The total amount of available funds and expenditure information in this report are for State Fiscal Year (SFY) 2009-10, which covers the period of July 1, 2009, through June 30, 2010.
-For SFY 2009-10, funds reported included both WIA Base funds and WIA American Recovery and Reinvestment Act (ARRA) funds.
-To comply with these requirements, this report includes six detailed financial charts as attachments.
+The CUIC Section 9600.5 requires the EDD to specify the total amount of federal funding provided to the State and to each of the local workforce investment areas for the Adult and Dislocated Worker programs and the amount expended for training services.
+The total amount of available funds and expenditure information in this report are for the State Fiscal Year (SFY) 2010-11 allocation, which covers the period of July 1, 2010, through June 30, 2012.
+To comply with these requirements, this report includes two detailed financial charts as attachments.